usefulprojects-ca/usefulprojects.ca/README.md

 #### config.edn

-The main entry point for configuration, read by `aero` when the system is built.
+The main entry point for configuration.
+Read by `aero` when the system is started and then provided to `integrant` for component initialization.

 There are four profiles that may be used: